Skip to main content

 In the third book, more characters gain a clear voice and that, in turn, enriches the story, letting us have a notion of what they think and why they act the way they do.
 It makes them more human and as such, more interesting and captivating.

-My favorite characters are the Lannister siblings, all three of them, for a myriad of different reasons of course.
 This book presents us with deeper analysis on their thoughts, attitudes and even their morals.
 It makes us understand how many of the situations came to take place, how the situation reached the point it was at when we started reading the story in A Game of Thrones.

-George RR Martin has a very peculiar way of showing you what he wants you to see.
-His descriptions sometimes fascinate me, as well as, the way in which some dialogues and fast scenes are shouted out in a quick, clever way.
+His descriptions sometimes fascinate me, as well as how some dialogues and fast scenes are shouted out in a quick, clever way.

 Comments